 While the simulated verification of transactions relied on fairly straightforward business rules described above, the client firm considered that just the exceptions identified at this stage were a major source of value added from the project.
 It is to be anticipated that as legacy systems are gradually superseded by the firm's ERP system with stronger automated controls, the transaction verification component of the CA system will be catching fewer and fewer problems.
-Conversely, the fact that any were caught at all indicate the value of this limited form of automated continuous auditing, since these transaction level errors had escaped detection from the standard practices being employed by either the firm's internal or external auditors, practices which obviously were not designed to cope with data universality.
+Conversely, the fact that any were caught at all indicates the value of this element of automated continuous auditing, since these transaction level errors had escaped detection by the standard practices being employed by the firm's internal auditors.

-Business Process based Analytic Procedures
+Business Process Based Analytical Procedures

 The transaction verification stage of continuous data level auditing is based on user specified rules designed to catch obvious errors in individual business events.
-Whatever value added this step may provide, catching such errors is hardly the primary purpose of auditing.
-Rather, the object of analytic procedures is the "study of plausible relationships among both financial and nonfinancial data" in order to detect anomalous patterns in the firm's performance and the way in which it is reported.
+The object of analytical procedures is the "study of plausible relationships among both financial and nonfinancial data" in order to detect anomalous patterns in the firm's performance and the way in which it is reported.

-The implementation of the AP component of the CA system first requires creation of the process level continuity equations which can serve as benchmarks for the AP tests.
-Instead of testing transaction by transaction for obvious errors, the AP test contrasts the stream of data against a probabilistic model of how that data should look like if there were no untoward events happening in the firm.
+The implementation of the analytical procedure (AP) component of the CA system first requires creation of the process level continuity equations which can provide benchmarks for these tests.
+Instead of testing transaction by transaction for obvious errors, the AP test contrasts the stream of data against a probabilistic model of what that data should look like if there were no untoward events happening in the firm.
 Such models usually take the form of statistically stable relationships between business process metrics (and possibly some exogenous factors).
 Every business process metric is calculated over a subset of transactions corresponding to intervals along some important business process dimensions (such as time, region, product, customer, etc).
 Since the relationship between the metrics holds only probabilistically, the model also has to specify the acceptable range of variation of the residuals.
-An anomaly arises when the observed values of the metrics results in residuals which fall outside this acceptable range.
+An anomaly arises when the observed values of the metrics result in residuals which fall outside this acceptable range.
 Every anomaly generates a CA alarm in the CA system, which it sends to the appropriate parties for resolution.
+A rating of the seriousness of the error could also be passed along to these parties.

 In contrast with an exception, which is associated to an individual transaction, an anomaly is associated with a subset of transactions used to calculate the values of the metrics.
 Therefore, the resolution of an anomaly is not straightforward.
-Moreover, an anomaly is not necessarily indicative of a problem, since it can simply be due to statistical fluctuation.
+Moreover, an anomaly is not necessarily indicative of a problem, since it can be due to statistical fluctuation.